juanbkm/donor2019/content/stories/water-sensitive-development-for-slum-communities.md

 ### Results

-Bambang Susantono, ADB Vice President for Knowledge Management and Sustainable Development, along with with City Mayor Iqbal Suhaeb and Australia’s Consul General Richard Matthews, officially unveiled this pilot demonstration site, covering 11 households, on 19 October 2019.
+Bambang Susantono, ADB Vice President for Knowledge Management and Sustainable Development, along with City Mayor Iqbal Suhaeb and Australia’s Consul General Richard Matthews, officially unveiled this pilot demonstration site, covering 11 households, on 19 October 2019.
 The now vibrant community will serve as inspiration for improving livability and access through nature-based solutions.
 This will be replicated in six additional informal settlements in Makassar, also through a grant from UCCRTF.

 The women of Batua have expressed their sincere appreciation for the project.
 They are no longer worried about their children falling from bamboo rafts and rickety footpaths.
 They also save time in collecting water and other supplies, and their relatives and sellers visit more often.
 The transformation of the neighborhood has definitely established a closer bond among the residents and created a sense of pride in something that they were all a part of.